andrewstech/YouTube-skill-status/content/issues/2020-06-01-skill-is-down-1.md

 severity: down
 ---
 *Investigating* - We are investigating  the issue which is being caused by the checker API being down.

+*Update - We are currently looking for a replacement API to solve this problem.
+If anyone has any information which may help us then send us an email to. skills@andrewstech.me   Or open an issue on github.*